mcellteam/cellblender_tutorials/ficks_laws.rst

 Creating the Mesh
 ---------------------------------------------

-Either watch the video tutorial shown here or follow along with the text and illustrations that follow.

-If you have watched the movie, please skip ahead to :ref:`fick_annotate`.

-Otherwise, begin by starting Blender.
+Begin by starting Blender.
 Create a cylinder by hitting **Shift-a**, and selecting **Mesh>Cylinder**.
 Hit **s**, **0.2**, and **Enter** to confirm.
 This will be the main cylinder through which the molecules diffuse.
 Create two surface regions, **Left_end** and